snehakarale/Terraform-Ansible-Project/README.md

 # Part 1: Terraform - Infrastructure Provisioning

-Provision Infrastructure on Azure: Using Terraform, resources such as virtual machines (Linux and Windows), networking (VNET, subnet), and databases (PostgreSQL) are automatically deployed.
-Modules: Each resource or service (e.g., Resource Groups, Virtual Networks, Virtual Machines) is defined in its own Terraform module.
-State Management: Terraform state is managed remotely on Azure to ensure consistent provisioning.
+Using Terraform, infrastructure resources such as Linux and Windows virtual machines, Virtual Networks (VNETs), subnets, and a PostgreSQL database are automatically deployed on Azure.
+Each resource is defined in its own Terraform module for modularity and reusability.
+Terraform state is managed remotely on Azure Blob Storage to ensure consistent, secure, and collaborative provisioning.

 # Part 2: Ansible - System Configuration